Six Syllable Types and how to begin teaching Syllable Division

 Six Syllable Types and How to Begin Teaching Syllable Division

 Teaching systematic, multisensory phonics gets kids started in reading decoding and spelling.
 But as your student makes progress gaining fluency, many homeschool moms ask, “What next?
-How do I take my kids from sounding out one-syllable words to reading bigger words?”
+How do I take my kids from sounding out one-syllable words to reading bigger words with syllable division?”
+The answer is to teach syllable types and rules next.
+Many kids, especially those who have dyslexia or other language-based learning struggles, cannot make the transition one their own to reading longer words with two and three syllables.

 A homeschool mom is learning how to teach syllable rules.